Bijelo Dugme (album): Reception and events following the release

 The album was well received by the audience.
 "Lipe cvatu, sve je isto k'o i lani" was the album's biggest hit.
 Other hits included "Padaju zvijezde", "Lažeš", "Da te bogdo ne volim" and "Jer kad ostariš".
+Part of the music critics praised Ristovski's usage of computers and digital synthesizers, with the band leader Goran Bregović claiming that the use of such instruments increased their musical sphere; this culminated in the success of the album.
+Ristovski was known for reusing his equipment on Pljuni i zapjevaj moja Jugoslavijo.
 Many critics, however, disliked the album.

-The album sale and the tour were very successful.
 The album sold more than 420,000 copies.
+The promotional tour was also very successful.
+The band held a successful concert at Belgrade Fair in front of some 27,000 people (which was, up to that point, the biggest number of spectators on an indoor concert in Belgrade), but also performed in clubs on several occasions.
+The stylized army uniform in which the members of the band appeared on stage and the large red star from Kamarad logo were partially inspired by the works of Laibach.

-Vojičić, under the pressure of professional obligations, sudden fame, and a media scandal caused by revelation of his LSD usage, decided to leave the band.
-He performed with Bijelo Dugme for the last time at a concert in Moscow.
+After the promotional tour, Vojičić, under the pressure of professional obligations, sudden fame, and a media scandal caused by revelation of his LSD usage, decided to leave the band.
+He performed with Bijelo Dugme for the last time at three concerts in Moscow held at the end of July and beginning of August 1985.